 Pre-Certification - The notification, review and approval process your health care provider will conduct with the applicable Claims Administrator before you begin receiving certain services covered under the Plan.
-Your doctor, you, or anyone close to you can start the process by notifying your Claims Administrator before the services are rendered.
+You or your doctor can start the process by notifying your Claims Administrator before the services are rendered.
 Financial penalties apply for failure to pre-certify care.